 In its recruitment and employment policies and processes, the Domaine incorporates D, E & I considerations in contracts, flexible working hours, and working locations.
 Recruitment partnerships with universities, schools, and private recruitment agencies also have a strong basis in promoting D, E & I via multiple media channels.
 Job postings are readily accessible for any interested applicant.
 Employees not only share a sense of belonging at the Domaine, but they also draw on the same D, E & I principles when engaging with external stakeholders.
 The company’s motto, visible on the labels, is Non Mihi,,Non TIbi, Sed Nobis-- not mine, not yours, but ours..

-The team are pleased with its initiatives in Regenerative vineyard management, and more generally at the winery, but now they would like to go further on monitoring their transport and supply chain logistics.
-They are excited to adopt the right Science-based metrics to assess their work and set goals for progress.
-With the help of a protocol set up by Positive Luxury, Marlene and Katja, who have spearheaded the company's efforts, are putting in place new systems, and getting other people from the team involved – this has already started for air travel, and as a result the business has been able to reduce its footprint significantly.
+The team at Chêne Bleu are looking to go further on monitoring their transport and supply chain logistics.
+They are eager to adopt the right Science-based metrics to assess their work and set goals for progress.
+With the help of a protocol set up by Positive Luxury, Marlene and Katja, who have spearheaded the company's efforts, are putting in place new systems, and getting the community involved.
+Progress has been made, for example by limiting air travel, resulting in significant reduction in the company's carbon footprint.